How a CD laddering strategy can lead to big returns

 Consider a short-term CD ladder

-While a 5-year ladder allows you to take advantage of the best interest rates offered, your ladder could be shorter if it makes you more comfortable.
+While a five-year ladder allows you to take advantage of the best interest rates offered, your ladder could be shorter if it makes you more comfortable.
 The rungs should be whatever maturities suit your cash-flow needs.

 One caveat: It's not a good idea to use callable CDs in a ladder.
 If interest rates drop, your whole ladder, or a portion of it, could be called.